 Real-life game-changer learnings on diversity and bias

-- A minority and confused on how you should look at your own ethnicity
+- A minority and confused about how you should look at your own ethnicity

 - In the majority or a minority and looking to learn more